esentri/domainlifecycles/readme_json_mapping.md

 }
  ```

-> **_NOTE:_**  In case of deserialization, NitroX DLC maps both JSON representations to the Java object structure shown above.
+> **_NOTE:_**  In case of deserialization, DLC maps both JSON representations to the Java object structure shown above.

 ### Modification of the default mapping behavior

-NitroX DLC JSON Mapping offers various customization options.
+DLC JSON Mapping offers various customization options.

 #### MappingCustomizer

-Default mapping behaviour of NitroX DLC can be customized in various ways via
+Default mapping behaviour of DLC can be customized in various ways via
 `api.io.domainlifecycles.jackson.JacksonMappingCustomizer`.
 A MappingCustomizer offers various callback methods, which provide multiple entry points for customizations.